Are millennials the most adaptable generation?

 Let’s not forget, our job as e-commerce and marketing teams is to engage our buyers and build trust.
 Understanding this adaptable generation is not only beneficial, but it is critical for success.
 Many retailers and manufacturers like Toys ‘R’ Us or Payless didn’t adapt to the new digital age and ignored the preferences of millennials that are value and experience-based.
 That was a mistake.

 Often when millennials are discussed in terms of adaptability, things like new technologies come to mind as this tech-savvy generation is always in the know with the newest iPhone model, social commerce, or computer coding language.
-They are quick to master new processes and are comfortable doing so, according to a 2017 article appearing on CRM platform, Membrain’s, website.
+They are quick to master new processes and are comfortable doing so, according to a 2017 article appearing on the CRM platform, Membrain’s, website.
 The site also referred to the adaptability of this generation as the reason behind social changes and improvements for many companies as organizations seek ways to meet their needs and unique perspective.

 Other Forms of Adaptability